 24 hour Pivot Points and standard Pivot Points

 Some markets operate 24 hours a day, such as the FX currency pairs.
 Some just operate during specific hours of the day, such as company shares.
 Other markets operate both 24 hours a day and specific hours of the day such as futures markets that mirror indices.

 On 24 hour markets the Open, High, Low and Close prices may differ depending on the criteria that is used.
 This will impact on the Pivot Point levels.
 Additionally some brokers generate Sunday markets which will impact on the Pivot Points for a Monday.
 Sunday markets are not widely traded and are often run over short hours and so will generate tight Pivot Points on Monday which may not have a great deal of relevance.
 Take care to ensure that if you are using broker generated Pivot Points on your charts they are appropriate for the market that you are trading.

 How do you trade Pivot Points?

+The short answer is to trade them like any other method of identifying support and resistance levels.
 There are no unique rules for trading Pivot Points as such.
 Sometimes they play a part in reversing price and sometimes they do not.
 They are important as Support and Resistance levels for your charts and if your trading system includes Support and Resistance plays then you should include Pivot Points.

 Many traders watch the price candlesticks around Pivot Points.
 When a reversal candlestick appears at or around one of these levels and then price confirms the reversal this may trigger a trade.